openstack/ironic-python-agent/doc/source/troubleshooting.rst

    ExecStart setting for the ironic-python-agent.service unit.
 #.
 Execute ``make`` to complete the build process.

-If the the system is ruuning and uses systemd then editing the services file will be required.
+If the system is running and uses systemd then editing the services file will be required.

 - ``systemctl edit ironic-python-agent.service``